coreinfrastructure/best-practices-badge/background.md

 unacceptable to most businesses that develop proprietary software.
 As a result, there's a need for criteria that focus specifically on OSS.

+The criteria are intended to apply to all kinds of software.
+This includes firmware, operating system kernels, client software, and server software.
+It should apply to all different kinds of application software, including web application software, mobile software, traditional desktop GUI software, and command line programs.

 Please note that these are completely unrelated to the [Construction Industry Institute (CII) best practices](https://www.construction-institute.org/Store/CII/Publication_Pages/bp.cfm?section=orders).